bitwalker/timex/README.md

 [![Master](https://travis-ci.org/bitwalker/timex.svg?branch=master)](https://travis-ci.org/bitwalker/timex)
 [![Hex.pm Version](http://img.shields.io/hexpm/v/timex.svg?style=flat)](https://hex.pm/packages/timex)

+The full documentation for Timex is located [here](https://timex.readme.io).

 ## Getting Started

+Learn how to add Timex to your Elixir project and start using it.

+### Adding Timex To Your Project

-To use timex with your projects, edit your mix.exs file and add it as a dependency:
+To use Timex with your projects, edit your `mix.exs` file and add it as a dependency:

 ```elixir
 defp deps do